Zophomyia temula: Description

 Zophomyia temula can reach a body length of approximately 8–10.5 mm, with a wingspan of 15–17 mm.

-These fiies are shiny black on thorax and abdomen.
-Also legs and hairs are completely black, including the small setulae on the back of the head.
-This feature is quite unusual in the family Tachinidae.
-Moreovers the eyes are not so big and they are only sparsely haired.
-The body is quite slim and slightly elongated.
-The legs are relatively long and heavily hairy.
-The wings are mostly hyaline, but they are markedly yellow-orange at the base.
+These flies are shiny and black on most of the body.
+This includes the thorax, abdomen, and setulae.
+This feature is unique in the family Tachinidae.
+The eyes are moderately sized and dark red in color.
+The body is quite slim and slightly elongated, as well as sparsely haired.
+The legs, like the body, are slender and long, covered in thick, dense hair.
+The wings are hyaline, with a warm yellow-orange base.

 This species is rather similar to Mesembrina meridiana, belonging to the Muscidae family, characterized by a larger size and by the typical round shape of the true fly.

 Biology

 Adults can be found from April to August, feeding on nectar and pollen of flowers, especially of Heracleum sphondylium.
-Larvae are parasitoids, living literally into their hosts, until they die.
-The specific hosts are unknown.
+Larvae are parasitoids, living inside the host before emerging, feeding on the deceased body post-eclosion.